OHOHTI/Heterolattices/README.md

 # Heterolattices
 This repository contains code and data for the heterolattices discovery.
-The code including structure generation through Zur algorithm, elastic energy estimation for further screening, Fermi level alignment and band crossing evaluation for interlayer coupling analysis.
-Lists of generated heterostructures originated from monolayers in C2DB and Jarvis databases are contained.
+The code including structure generation through Zur algorithm and interlayer distance optimization, elastic energy estimation for further screening, Fermi level alignment and band crossing evaluation for interlayer coupling analysis.
+Lists of commensurate pairs of monolayers originated from monolayers in C2DB and Jarvis databases are contained.

 ### Repository Structure